Our Insights

 You do get more flexibility with a variable tariff, because you can switch to another supplier or energy deal more easily, and it could be easier for you to take advantage of lower prices,

-Check out One Utility Bill's fixed tariff:
+Check out One Utility Bill's fixed energy tariff:

 You can now get a fixed tariff when you sign up for a One Utility Bill package.
 All you need to do is get a quote and click the "fixed" option when selecting your energy.